TerminatedProcess/wsl2_scripts/README.md

    - This script stops Docker Desktop.
 You need to do this before backing up or the backup will fail.

 3. bkupwslubuntut.bat
+   - This still works, but is deprecated.
+It is replaced by bkupwslubuntu.ps1
    - Set a hotkey for this.
 This bat file will backup your current Ubuntu to c:\wslbackups with date/time stamp.
    - This batch file will accept one parameter with the name of the wsl instance you are backing up.
 E.g. ubuntu
    - if you are using Docker for Desktop, you will need to run the DockerRestart.ps1 to free up locked resources.